What We Do in the Shadows (TV series): Development

 On January 22, 2018, it was announced that FX had given the production a pilot order.
 The pilot was written by Jemaine Clement and directed by Taika Waititi, both of whom are also executive producers alongside Scott Rudin, Paul Simms, Garrett Basch, and Eli Bush.
 On May 3, 2018, it was announced that FX had given the production a series order for a first season consisting of ten episodes, which premiered on March 27, 2019.

 According to Clement: "We stay pretty basic '70s/'80s vampire rules, with a little bit of '30s.
 They can turn into bats.
 They can't go in the sunlight; they don't sparkle in the sun, they die.
 They have to be invited in; in a lot of literature vampires have to be invited into private buildings, but this is a documentary so it's the real rules which means they have to be invited into any building."
 Clement has also stated that the part of Laszlo was written specifically for Berry.
 The main influences on the series are Fright Night, Martin, The Lost Boys, Nosferatu, Interview with the Vampire, Vampire's Kiss, and Bram Stoker's Dracula.
 The character Nadja was named after the 1994 film of the same name.

 The song used in the opening credits is "You're Dead" by Norma Tanega (1966), which was used during the opening credits sequence in the original film.

 The second season premiered on April 15, 2020.
 On May 22, 2020, FX renewed the series for a third season, which premiered on September 2, 2021.
-On August 13, 2021, FX renewed the series for a fourth season, ahead of the third season premiere.
+On August 13, 2021, FX renewed the series for a fourth season, ahead of the third-season premiere.
 Upon the fourth season's renewal, it was reported that Rudin would no longer be an executive producer, beginning with the third season, due to allegations of abusive behavior.
 On June 6, 2022, FX renewed the series for a fifth and sixth season, ahead of the fourth season premiere.
+On December 19, 2023, it was announced that the sixth season would be its last.